-I have just finished parallel reading of Ludwig von Mises Human Action and Naomi Klein No logo.
-It was not my intention to end both on the same day, but so it happened.
-I started with von Mises to fill the gap in my knowledge about economics with no intention that it might relate to brandlife, that I was just about to give it to my editor.
-I started with Naomi Klein for I thought that I have to check this book that should have been a cardinal book about branding.
-It would be a shame if I find out after I release my brandlife, that I repeat some of her thoughts.
+Ludwig von Mises’s Human Action and Naomi Klein’s No Logo are worth reading in parallel.
+I did not intend to end both on the same day, but so it happened.
+I started with von Mises to fill the gap in my knowledge about economics with no intention that it might relate to brandlife.
+I started with Naomi Klein because I thought that I had to check this book that should have been a cardinal book about branding.
+It would be a shame if I find out after I release brandlife, that I repeat some of her thoughts.
 Both intentions proved to be wrong.

-Human Action should be considered as a cardinal elaboration of humanities, human values and human strivings not only in 20th century but from the perspective of several thousands years of philosophy.
+To repeat the positive side of this post: Human Action should be considered as a cardinal elaboration of humanities, human values, and human strivings not only in the 20th century but from the perspective of several thousands of years of philosophy.
 It is a book about homonism.

 The title of this post should thus not be Von Mises vs. Naomi Klein.
 One could find no confrontation between the two.
 It is an illusion that they are playing on the same playground.
 It is a playground of Von Mises on which Naomi appears as an absurd character.

 This post is a fourth edition of the original from 2012.
 This last one was posted six days before the 50th anniversary of von Mises’s death, October 10, 1973.